grgbr/cute/sphinx/user.rst

 * :c:macro:`CUTE_TEST_DECL` and :c:macro:`CUTE_TEST_EXTERN`.

-:c:macro:`CUTE_TEST_STATIC` allows to define a test with ``static`` global file scope. :ref:`Registering <sect-user-test_hierarchy-suite_definition>` the created test to a suite is then restricted to the source file where the suite is defined :
+:c:macro:`CUTE_TEST_STATIC` allows to define a test with ``static`` global file scope. :ref:`Registering <sect-user-test_hierarchy>` the created test to a suite is then restricted to the source file where the suite is defined :

 .. code-block:: c